Salim Mehmud: Design of Hatf

 The Hatf-I, the first derivative, was designed as a highly mobile, tactical system.
 The missiles are said to have been derived from the second-stage of the French Eridan missile system.
 Due to difficulty in acquiring the technology needed in satellite development in the 1980s, the first derivative of Hatf missile is designed with zero or no satellite guidance.
-Dr. Mehmud's team also designed the missile that it can be considered as an artillery rocket.
-It is ground mobile and can be launched from a transporter erector launcher (TEL) vehicles.
+It can be considered as an artillery rocket.
+It is ground mobile and can be launched from a transporter erector launcher (TEL).

 Badr satellite program

 In 1984, Salim Mehmud quickly launched the Badr satellite program.
 The development and the construction of Badr-1, Pakistan's first domestically-built digital communication satellite, was started.
 A small team of SUPARCO scientists and engineers who had studied and trained in University of Surrey were the part of the university's UO-9, UO-11 and UO-22 hamsat miniature satellite development and program, began the development of the satellite.
-Mehmud, then briefed the General Zia and suggested to launch the satellite from Pakistani Satellite Launch Vehicle.
+Mehmud, then briefed General Zia and suggested to launch the satellite from Pakistani Satellite Launch Vehicle.
 However, having found difficulties in SLV-required technology, the idea of Pakistani SLV was postponed and later was cancelled.
 Mehmud retired from SUPARCO in 1989 as a chief scientist and was transferred in DESTO.
 In 1990, Badr-1 was finally launched via Long March 2E rocket from Xichang Satellite Launch Center.

-Support for rocket science in Pakistan

-Mehmud has been a vocal supporter of rocket science and technology in Pakistan.
-He, along with other scientists, has raised his voice in different occasion for Pakistan's space program as well as a Pakistan's satellite launch vehicle project.
-His efforts were involved in Pakistan's pursuit for peaceful use of satellite technology and has been a strong supporter of science in Pakistan.

-Legacy

-Mehmud's profile has been kept in secrecy but it is known that he has work in Pakistan's aerospace weapon development program agency, DESTO.
-It is unknown whether how long did he stay there and when was he took his retirement from the agency.
-However, it is known that he has played a "father-like" role in the establishment of the Sonmiani and Tilla spaceports and have been a scientist behind the Pakistan's solid-fuel rocket firing program during the 1960s.

-Along with other Pakistani scientists, Mehmud's profile and credits have been kept in high level of ambiguity.
-Mehmud's credit and work, such as other noted Pakistani scientists, have kept lower than Dr. Abdul Qadeer Khan.
-Currently, he has been retired from Pakistan's strategic program and remained untouch to the other Pakistan's classified program.
-As of 2009, he is the chief Scientific and Technological Advisor at the Ministry of Communications of Pakistan.